puavous/browser1k/a23entry/readme.txt

 ** Additional reduced version using pnginator

 I put into the package also a reduced lo-fi version using pnginator.
+It is called pasilawoods.lofi.NOT-FOR-COMPO.png.html

 Browsers don't allow the PNG compression trick from a file system source.
 Use a web server or insecure browser session without CORS.
 In